Swizec/nightowls/manuscript/foreword.md

 The car didn't judge.

 I became a husk.
 I spent whole days aimlessly clicking around the internet.
-"Work" had become writing two lines of code followed by an hour of locates.
+"Work" had become writing two lines of code followed by an hour of lolcats.
 My nights were spent doing everything I could possibly think of that didn't involve the startup.

 In March 2011 our investors and the other cofounder kicked me out of the startup I had poured my life in for a year and five months.
 I was devastated, but I deserved it.
 I was a terrible boss, I drove my guys like slaves, I didn't listen to just about anyone.